SamPandey001/Zero-Two-MD/README.md

   A Moduler WhatsApp Bot designed for both PM and Groups - To take your boring WhatsApp usage into a whole different level.

-### This is no longer supported, please consider using”[Secktor-MD](https://github.com/CitelVoid/Secktor-Md) instead.
+###  “This is no longer supported, please consider using [Secktor-MD](https://github.com/CitelVoid/Secktor-Md) instead.”